University station (Edmonton): University Transit Centre

 The University Transit Centre is located above the LRT station on the transit and bicycle-only 89 Avenue.
-The transit centre is served by ETS and Strathcona County Transit (SCT).
+The transit centre is served by ETS, St. Albert Transit (StAT) and Strathcona County Transit (SCT).
 This transit centre does not have park & ride, a drop off area, public washrooms, pay phones, or vending machines, but does have a large shelter.

 The following bus routes serve the transit centre:

 The above list does not include LRT services from the adjacent LRT station.